DavideCarvalho/monad.ts/README.md

 ```

 ### Important!
-It's important to remember that an either function will be passed to all the other binds, so if I set an either function that returns something valid only for my first bind, the Monad will return the either function to the default behavior
+It's important to remember that an either function will be passed to all the other binds, so if you set an either function that returns something valid only for my first bind, the Monad will return the either function to the default behavior
 ```typescript
 const customEither = (e: any, monadValue: any) => {
   console.error('customEither');